ekzhang/percival/README.md

 npm run format
 ```

-For the Rust crates, you can run automated tests for the core functionality
+For the Rust crates, you can run unit tests for the core functionality with:
-with:

 ```shell
 cargo test